Music Therapy Equivalency: Distance Format

 - Work on your music therapy training primarily from where you live.

-- Come to campus for a 3-day residency (both Fall and Winter); do your coursework and clinical training for that semester during the following 16 weeks.
+- Come to campus at least three times for 3-day residency (Fall & Winter first year; Fall second year); do coursework and clinical training for that semester during the following 16 weeks.

-- Come for a 5 day residency in May, and do your coursework and clinical training for that semester during the following 8 weeks.
+- Come for at least one 5-day residency in Spring, and do your coursework and clinical training for that semester during the following 8 weeks.

 - Finish the program in approximately 2 years.